AnasDEV2005/brudb/colondb/README.md

 # colonDB | simpleDB with multiple functions support (database file store)

-Checkout main branch for simple key value store.
+Checkout main folder for simple key value store.
 Make sure you clone this repo inside the directory you write in the cargo.toml's ``[dependencies]  simple_db = ...`` May still contain issues, havent tested enough.